scastro/flappy_bat/README.md

 *** [PLAY HERE](https://suricatagames.com/flappybat/) ***

+## Future Changes

+* Add About button on main screen
+* Add About screen
+* Add Sound button on game screen
+* Add Sound Manager

 ## Assets

 The assets used in this code are public and free to use.
 To support the creators of those assets, instead of adding them directly, I will provide the links and instructions on how to use them in this project.